-Additionally, features such as bee habitats and landscaped roof areas will be incorporated into aspects of the design.
 End-of-trip facilities will be included to encourage staff to bike to and from work via adjacent bike lanes.
 Rehabilitation of the Duck's Building will help to extend the lifespan of this important historic building and aligns with the objectives of green building in Canada through reduced waste and an improved carbon footprint.
-All construction will be compliant with current seismic and building codes, is suitable for the current civil infrastructure, and will include current Building Code life safety systems, including but not limited to sprinklers.
+All construction will be compliant with the new seismic and building codes, and is suitable for the current civil infrastructure.